November 20, 2018

 Boart Longyear, if asked, can direct clients to a number of qualified groups in order to plan and help permit their programs before sending out RFP’s.
 Boart Longyear also works closely with a variety of consulting groups for clients that are in need of expert and sometimes urgent support.

 If you’re planning an exploration project, contact a Boart Longyear representative for a consultation.
-We are happy to help.
+We are here for you and happy to help.

 DRILL PAD LAYOUT EXAMPLES